spencerdouglas7/spencerdouglas7.github.io/README.md

 # Spencer Douglas, Software Engineer

-Computer Science and Mathematics double major graduating Dec.
+Computer Science and Mathematics double major graduating from Purdue University Dec.
 2021.
 Software Engineering and Computer Security focused with proven ability as a developer and a leader.
 Seeking full-time post-grad employment beginning Jan 2022.